-7 Ways To Lighten Up A Heavy Period & Make It Easier To Deal With
+7 Ways To Lighten Up A Heavy Period

 When that time of the month rolls around, many of us pray for the best.
 We hope to avoid painful menstrual cramps, mood swings, and a heavy period.
 Luckily, if you're stuck with a particularly heavy menstrual cycle, there are a number of things you can do to make your period lighter.
 If you're sick of changing your jumbo tampons every few hours and just want a little less hassle during your cycle, you may want to consider taking the appropriate steps to lighten up your period.